olukareem/shoulder-app/README.md

 ## MVP

 Mentors can create, edit and share posts.
 Authentication will be active.
 Each post can be associated with a category and users will have the ability to search by category.
 Mentors will have a profile page listing their articles.
-Pagination will be active.
-Users will be able to set avatars.

 <br>